Abdriano95/CompAndSystemsSci-UnivesityofBoras/README.md

 ## Quality Assurance
 The program is subject to continuous evaluation to ensure quality.
 Each course and the program as a whole are evaluated annually, with feedback provided to students via the learning platform.

+## Disclaimer

+The materials and resources provided in this repository are for educational purposes only.
+They are meant to support the learning process for students enrolled in the Computer and Systems Science program with a Specialization in Software Development at the University of Borås.

+While collaboration and discussion are encouraged, direct copying and unauthorized use of the content for academic submissions are strictly prohibited.
+Students are expected to adhere to their academic institution's policies on academic integrity and honesty.

+By using and accessing these resources, you agree to do so responsibly, and not to distribute or use the content for any dishonest academic conduct.
+Any infringement of these guidelines may be subject to disciplinary action by the respective educational institution.